 This medieval town is also known for being close to the St. Sava’s Cave and the mosque that houses the 400-year-old Quran written by hand.

-The road to Milesevac is a bit curvy and steep, but the landscape that welcomes you when you get to the top is just overwhelming – so worth of every curve and unpaved trail taken to get here.
+The road to Milesevac is a bit curvy and steep, but the landscape that welcomes you when you get to the top is just overwhelming – so worth every curve and the unpaved trail that takes you up there.
+(That is why this has to be on our things-to-do in Prijepolje Serbia list.)
 The day I came to visit the Old Town was wrapped in a huge gray cloud making the scene even more surreal.
 As soon as I got up to the heavy walls it was immediately clear why this was such an important place.
 The view was going all round in 360 degrees!

 Beneath these walls there lies the small, white mosque.
 I was fortunate to be welcomed in by local workers who were paving the trail towards the old fortification while holding the key to the mosque.
 The 400-year-old Quran looks impressive – the great book was lying on the stand while the light was coming through the small window, revealing the elegant Arab alphabet.